davidycliao/legisCrawler/README.md

   <img width="700" height="500" src="https://raw.githack.com/davidycliao/legisCrawler/main/images/image3.png" >
 </p>

-- When **legisCrawler** is running, you will be asked which term (2nd - 10th) you would like to scrape (please, type digit number from 2 o 10).
-Then **legisCrawler** will automatically create a folder to restoring the parliamentary questions by the individual legislators.

 ## Note
 If there’s anything you need about the application and end-to-end use, please don’t hesitate to send me a message in [Discussion](https://github.com/davidycliao/legisCrawler/discussions) 📣.